modernweb-dev/rocket/packages/cli/demo/docs/blog/introducing-mdjs.md

 Be sure to [check it out](https://webcomponents.dev/).

-## How you can add support for mdjs
+## How You Can Add Support for mdjs

 Please check the official documentation page at [https://open-wc.org/mdjs/](https://open-wc.org/mdjs/).